Phosphatidylserine

 What is the best form of Phosphatidylserine?

-How much Phosphatidylserine should I take daily?
+How much Phosphatidylserine should I take?

 Ready to formulate with Phosphatidylserine?